marmessi93/LCE/README.rst

 Contact
 =======
-If you have any questions, you can contact me here: `Kevin Fauvel <https://www.linkedin.com/in/kevin-fauvel-phd-cfa-caia-51b7777a/>`_.
+If you have any question, you can contact me here: `Kevin Fauvel <https://www.linkedin.com/in/kevin-fauvel-phd-cfa-caia-51b7777a/>`_.